 When your baby awakens, develop a nighttime parenting approach that respects your baby’s need for nighttime trust and comfort, in addition to the need for baby and parents to quickly get back to sleep.
 While some babies are self-soothers, being able to resettle easily and quickly without outside help, others (especially those high-need babies with more persistent personalities) need a helping hand (or breast, or whatever tool you can muster up at 3:00 a.m.).
 Try these back-to-sleep comforters:

 Determine what your baby’s nighttime temperament is.
 Is your baby a born self-soother who awakens, whimpers, squirms, and then resettles by herself?
 Or is your baby, if not promptly attended to, one whose cries escalate and becomes angry and difficult to resettle?
 If you can get to your baby quickly before she completely awakens, you may be able to resettle her back to sleep with a firm laying on of hands.
 To add the finishing touch, pat your baby’s back or bottom rhythmically to match your heartbeat.
 Remove your hands gradually – first one and then the other – easing the pressure slowly so as not to startle baby awake.
 Sometimes fathers, perhaps because they have larger hands, are more successful in this hands-on ritual.

-- Honor your partner with his share of nighttime parenting.
 It’s important for babies to get used to father’s way of comforting and being put to sleep (and back to sleep) in father’s arms, otherwise mothers burn out.
 A father’s participation in nighttime parenting is especially important for the breastfeeding infant who assumes the luxury that “mom’s diner” is open all night.